Floydlang/floyd/design_notes/Motherboard/Floyd toplevel.md

 - Handle blocking, threading, concurrency, parallellism, async, distributed into OS processes, machines.
 - Declarative and easy to understand.
 - No DSL like nested completions -- all code should be regular code.
 No callback, no inversion of control or futures.
+- No threads or mutaxes -- operate at a higher level where it's possible to reason about concurrency.

 ### CLOCKS